Supporting imagery

 - Each frame has a resolution of 384x224 pixels.

-- The scenery requires parallax applied.
+- The scenery requires parallax applied to achieve depth.

 Architecture

-Having said that, you can divide the VIP into three main areas:
+Moving on, you can divide the VIP into three main areas:

-- The Display Processor or ‘DP’: Controls the Scanner and sends a frame-buffer for display.
+- The Display Processor or ‘DP’: Controls the scanner and sends a frame buffer for display.

-Overall, the pipeline is very simple:
+Overall, the pipeline is straightforward:

 Organising the content